Henry V, Holy Roman Emperor: Concordat of Worms

 In 1121 the situation escalated again and Henry decided to launch a military campaign against Adalbert of Mainz.
 The Archbishop mobilized large contingents, largely from Saxony, for the defense of Mainz.
 As the two armies faced each other near the city, the commanding princes of both sides began negotiations and in autumn 1121 urged the emperor to make peace and seek balanced policies with regards to the Pope.
 This princely action was an important developmental step towards the establishment of consensual forms of rule as the princes acted cooperatively to bring about negotiations that end the conflict.
 A princely peace commission composed of equal numbers was appointed.
-Made up of twelve supporters and twelfe opponents of Henry, the committee intended to represent all imperial estates.
+Made up of twelve supporters and twelve opponents of Henry, the committee intended to represent all imperial estates.
 The princely assembly, that chronicler Ekkehard of Aura called a gathering of many "heads of the state" (tot capita rei publicae) met on 29 September 1121 in Würzburg and forced the emperor to finally reconcile with the pope.

 Thus, on 23 September 1122 the so-called Concordat of Worms came about.
 Calixt II, was represented by Cardinal Lambert, Bishop of Ostia.
 The particular clauses of the Concordat were negotiated among the princes.
 The mutual exchange of two documents, an imperial (Heinricianum) and a papal (Calixtinum) paper marked the official settlement of the investiture dispute between pope and emperor.
 Upon future bishop ordinations, a distinction was to be made between the temporalities (secular property and prerogatives) and the spiritualities (spiritual authority).
 The episcopal ordination was to be performed by "the clergy and the people".
 The Heinricianum, explicitly classified as a political work of the princes ruled that Henry was to end the practice of investment with ring and staff.
 The king was to restore all church property, is no longer the sole representant of the empire and rules henceforth in sync with the princes.
 The Calixtinum allowes the emperor to be present at the ordination of bishops and abbots.
 Henry is only allowed to grant the royal regalia to the newly elected with his scepter.
 The final consecration was to be performed by the Metropolitan for bishops and by the bishops for the abbots.
 Henry, who had been solemnly excommunicated at Reims by Calixt in October 1119, abandoned his former papal nominee, Gregory VIII and is again received into the community of the Roman church.